There was a TED event in Detroit, TED@MotorCity on January 9th. What is TED? The best and most clear explanation comes from the TED.com site:

 The event, supported by Lincoln was held in The Music Box at the Max M. Fisher Music Center in Detroit.
 The venue is beautiful.
 Lincoln vehicles were out front and inside and people were encouraged to examine the vehicles and take a survey about the brand.

-Gary Bolles, curator of the event, is CEO of Xigi Inc. From the website
+Gary Bolles, curator of the event, is CEO of Xigi Inc. From the website:

 "xigi (zig'-ee) builds custom software solutions for social-information network mapping and online publishing.
 The xigi Insight Engine™ provides a flexible and highly scalable platform for the delivery of hosted social-information solutions to the business, government, and non-profit sectors."